Skip to content

 Latency and Performance

-Siraya AI is designed with performance as a top priority.
-Siraya AI is heavily optimized to add as little latency as possible to your requests.
+Siraya Model Router is designed with performance as a top priority.
+Siraya Model Router is heavily optimized to add as little latency as possible to your requests.

 Base Latency

-Under typical production conditions, Siraya AI AI adds approximately 100ms of latency to your requests.
+Under typical production conditions, Siraya Model Router adds approximately 100ms of latency to your requests.
 This minimal overhead is achieved through:

 • Edge computing using Cloudflare Workers to stay as close as possible to your application